Back to top

 Allergic contact dermatitis to hair dyes does not exist in isolation for each separate ingredient.
 Many of the oxidative dye intermediates are structurally similar para‑amines, and the immune system can cross‑react between them.

-Multiple studies have shown strong cross‑reactivity between PPD and other oxidative dye ingredients:
+Multiple studies have shown strong cross‑reactivity between PPD and other oxidative dye ingredients3.
+A PPD test identified 80.7–86.8% of people already known to be allergic to PTD, m-aminophenol, or p-aminophenol.

 ME‑PPD (ME+) and why PPD remains the screen